Deactivate automatic capitalization

 Use the autocapitalize

-attribute to deactivate (or disable) automatic capitalization for a specific field.
+attribute to deactivate (or disable) automatic capitalization.

 Here’s an example: